hoodinformatik/OpenThreat/docs/CI_CD_SETUP.md

 ## 🛡️ Security Best Practices

 ### ✅ DO:
-- ✅ Secrets in GitHub Secrets speichern
+- ✅ Store secrets in GitHub Secrets
-- ✅ SSH Keys mit Passphrase schützen
+- ✅ Protect SSH keys with passphrase
-- ✅ Regelmäßig Keys rotieren
+- ✅ Rotate keys regularly
-- ✅ Nur notwendige Permissions
+- ✅ Only necessary permissions

 ### ❌ DON'T:
-- ❌ Secrets im Code committen
+- ❌ Commit secrets in code
-- ❌ Private Keys teilen
+- ❌ Share private keys
-- ❌ Root User für Deployment
+- ❌ Use root user for deployment
-- ❌ Passwörter in Logs
+- ❌ Log passwords

 ---